 Calcium is necessary for healthy bones and teeth, and vitamin D aids in the body’s absorption of this mineral.
 It also promotes healthy muscles, brain function, and the immune system.
 You can suffer from mood swings, bone discomfort, exhaustion, or recurrent infections if you don’t get enough vitamin D.

-According to the National Institutes of Health (NIH), vitamin D deficiency is common in the U.S., especially in areas with limited sun exposure during fall and winter months.
+According to the National Institutes of Health (NIH), vitamin D deficiency is common in the U.S., especially in areas with limited sun exposure during the fall and winter months.

 How Much Vitamin D Should You Take Daily in the United States?
+(By Age Group)

 Age, gender, and lifestyle factors, including sun exposure, all affect the required daily consumption of vitamin D. Here’s a brief summary: